skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 More than 330 encyclopedias and specialized reference sources.
 Search the entire collection or a particular subject area.

 ##Hoover's Online
 Information on thousands of companies, including financials, top officers, and top competitors.
-Also includes industry information and basic contacts for millions additional businesses.
+Also includes industry information and basic contacts for millions of additional businesses.
 [Business & investing]

 ##JSTOR
-Full-text access to academic journals and primary souraces in the arts, sciences, humanities, social sciences, and medicine.
+Full-text access to academic journals and primary sources in the arts, sciences, humanities, social sciences, and medicine.
 Issue dates range from historical to current.
 [Articles]

 ##Kids Search from EBSCO